RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 * `New-AMSession`, similar to `New-IShSession`, that returns an `AMSession` object with OpenApi proxy.
 * `Get-AMUser`, `Set-AMUser` and `Remove-AMUser`.
 It would be nice if ISHRemote and AMRemote would understand each others object model.
 That is why just adding some cmdlets in ISHRemote is so much easier than a clean AMRemote PowerShell automation library.

+# Compatiblity
+ISHRemote compatibility is on its Cmdlets and parameters groups wherever possible across ISHRemote major and minor versions.
+On the inside refactoring is required to introduce Wcf Soap with OpenIdConnect authentication or later even OpenApi with OpenIdConnect authentication.
+So in practice people that link to the ISHRemote assembly in their program code will find feature parity but might not find code compatibility.
+Refer to __ConnectionClassDiagram restructering but also example code.
+Explain the relations among these files, so WcfSoapBearerToken as workaround mentioned by Duende, delivering reused WcfSoap proxies that are compatible (which is cool!)

 # Done
 * Merging in #115 branch that was AsmxSoapWithAuthenticationContext plus OpenApiWithOpenIdConnect efforts